 Olivia Bodmer penalty shootout heroics leads Rutgers women's soccer past No. 4 USC in Big Ten Tournament semifinals

-It had been 3,268 days since the Rutgers women's soccer team last defeated a top-five-ranked team.
+It had been 3,268 days since the Rutgers women's soccer team last advanced past a top-five-ranked team.
 That nine-year drought ended on Thursday as the Scarlet Knights (11-3-5, 6-2-3) took down USC on penalty kicks in the semifinals of the Big Ten Tournament in St. Louis, Missouri.

 The Knights started the game high-pressing and full of intensity compared to No. 4 USC, with senior forward Riley Tiernan testing Trojans goalkeeper Laurence Gladu into a save in the 4th minute.